cjb2k6/ironmon-tracker/README.md

   * For Windows users, run the Start_Tracker_Windows.bat file
   * For other platforms, run the following terminal command from the tracker's root directory
   * >python tracker.py
-* If successful, you should see the tracker with no data filled you
+* If successful, you should see the tracker with no data filled out
 * Close the tracker for now

 ### Using the Tracker ###